Hablamos Español Insurance Companies We Work With

 A commercial package does the same, with more room

 A commercial package policy works like a BOP but is built for larger or more complex businesses.
-It bundles property and liability and lets you tailor and add coverages that a standard BOP cannot accommodate.
+It generally bundles property and liability and lets you tailor and add coverages that a standard BOP cannot accommodate.
 As a business grows or its risk gets more specialized, carriers often move it from a BOP to a package.

 How to choose

 The choice is an underwriting fit more than a preference.
 If your business is small and lower-hazard, a BOP is usually right.
-If you are larger, higher-hazard, or have complex exposure, a package gives you the flexibility you need.
+If you are larger, higher-hazard, or have complex exposure, a package generally gives you the flexibility you need.
 Either way, the bundle is only the foundation, and the coverages it leaves out still have to be added.

 If you are not certain what your current policy bundles or whether you have outgrown it, a coverage review will lay it out plainly.